benbraide/InlineJS/README.md

 > - When using the compiled scripts in a `script` tag no initialization is necessary, as `InlineJS` will automatically initialize and bind to the document.
 > - If the result of an evaluated expression is a function, most directives will call that function.
 > - When evaluating an expression, `this` refers to the element that the directive is being executed on.
-> - Directives are executed accordingly from `left` to `right` as they appear on an element.
+> - Directives are executed accordingly, from `left` to `right`, as they appear on an element.
 There is no precedence.
 > - This is the base `API` and it can be used for development and extension purposes.

 ## Extending InlineJS